The Untapped Potential of Social Advertising for Beverage Brands

 Personalized Advertising: The Shift to Digital Engagement

-Collaborating with channel partners to establish a local brand identity and personalized advertising is essential for standing out in a crowded industry and securing your position as a leader in local markets.
+Collaborating with trade partners to establish a local brand identity and personalized advertising is essential for standing out in a crowded industry and securing your position as a leader in local markets.
 However, collaborative efforts to date have focused on traditional forms of marketing and media, like posters, displays, and coasters.
 They have been slow to embrace more targeted and effective forms of digital advertising.
 Your brand competes for attention in-store.
 National campaigns can help with broad awareness, but they’re impersonal and don’t connect customers to the point of sale.

 Bridging the Gap: National vs. On-Premise Advertising